Emblem21-OpenSource/flownote/README.md

 In nine lines of code, we can orchestrate multiple functions together with retry functionality, error handling, sane transactional persistence, and expose them for usage very easily.
 As a Request moves through Nodes and Channels and Milestones and its values are `set`, the output stream of the Application will emit JSONs of all Event Progression.

+`npm run compile` will demonstrate an example of compiling [test.flow](compiler/test.flow) to an rehydratable application JSON.

+#### Behavior Driven-Design

-Additionally, FlowNote allows for Behavior Driven-Design grammar as well to allow non-developer conceptualization of how an app should world:
+Additionally, FlowNote allows for Behavior Driven-Design grammar as well to allow non-developer conceptualization of how an app should world.
+This is an example of English BDD:

 ```
 GetClick Node is ExtractClickData and ExtractPlayerId